Hawthorn Medical Practice

 Risk Assessments

-Risk assessments are carried out Annually. risk assessments were last carried out / reviewed:
+Risk assessments are carried out Annually.

 Immunisation: As a practice we ensure that all our staff are up to date with their Hepatitis B immunisations and offered any occupational health vaccinations applicable to their role (i.e., MMR, Seasonal Flu and Covid vaccinations).
 We take part in the National Immunisation campaigns for patients and offer vaccinations in house and via home visits to our patient population.

 Curtains: The NHS Cleaning Specifications state the curtains should be cleaned or if using disposable curtains, replaced every 6 months.
 To this effect we use disposable curtains and ensure they are changed every 6 months.
 The window blinds are very low risk and therefore do not require a particular cleaning regime other than regular vacuuming to prevent build-up of dust.
 The modesty curtains although handled by clinicians are never handled by patients and clinicians have been reminded to always remove gloves and clean hands after an examination and before touching the curtains.
-All curtains are regularly reviewed and changed if visibly soiled
+All curtains are regularly reviewed and changed if visibly soiled.

 Cleaning specifications, frequencies, and cleanliness: We also have a cleaning specification and frequency policy which our cleaners and staff work to.
 An assessment of cleanliness is conducted by the cleaning team and logged.
 This includes all aspects in the surgery including cleanliness of equipment.